 Contact our Sodium Valproate claims solicitors today

 However, extensive medical treatment and care come with a cost, which is why it is imperative you seek compensation as soon as possible.
-There are time limitations related to bringing a claim for compensation - typically you will need to do so within three years of the damage being caused, or the date you were aware of the link between taking Sodium Valproate and problems incurred by your child/ren.
+There are time limitations related to bringing a claim for pregnancy injury compensation – typically, you will need to do so within three years of the damage being caused, or the date you were aware of the link between taking Sodium Valproate and problems incurred by your child/ren.

 If you were prescribed a Sodium Valproate drug during pregnancy and are concerned about possible harm to your unborn child, or if you have a child with any of the signs or symptoms outlined in this article, your first action should be to visit your GP.
 If at any point you need legal guidance on this matter or wish to seek financial compensation, talk to a solicitor specialising in medical negligence cases with a background in dealing with high-profile scandals of this nature.